Contrastive Predictive Coding Supported Factorized Variational Autoencoder for Unsupervised Learning of Disentangled

 \section{Conclusions}

-The proposed adversarial \gls{CPC} conducts disentanglement of speaker and content induced variations and allows zero shot many-to-many voice conversion.
-Unlike an adversarial classifier based approach its training is fully unsupervised and does not even require knowledge of speaker labels.
-Yet it achieves comparable, if not better disentanglement and voice conversion performance.
+The proposed \gls{CPC} support for training an \gls{FVAE} conducts disentanglement of speaker and content-induced variations.
+Its training is fully unsupervised and does not even require knowledge of speaker labels.
+Compared to other unsupervised disentanglement approaches, superior disentanglement can be achieved in terms of down stream phone recognition and speaker verification.
+Further, the proposed content embedding extraction allows to obtain an increased robustness against a train-test mismatch when used for phone classification.